nivarSh/todo-app/README.md

 - Section for youtube embedded music to play: will curate playlist based on different moods: classical, creative, fun, etc.

 ## Hosting
-- Frontend: hosted using Vercel free plan https://todo-app-nivar.vercel.app/
+- Frontend: hosted using Vercel free plan
 - Backend: hosted with Render flask and Render Postgres database

+`currently reworking app to handle hosting.
+Current struggles are reworking app to handle render free plans.
+Persisting session storage even if backend is shut down due to inactivity.`